 © WFP/Griff Tapper

 Conflict and hunger fuel one another in the Democratic Republic of the Congo (DRC).
 Insecurity spread across several provinces is the main driver to population displacements, which often leads to hunger.
-The number of food-insecure people almost doubled from 7.7 million in 2017 to 13.1 million in 2018, making access to food a daily struggle for a significant part of the Congolese population.
+Food insecurity continues to grow in DRC with 21.8 million people acutely food insecure.
 An estimated 5 million children are acutely malnourished.
 DRC is now the second largest hunger crisis in the world after Yemen and is a corporate emergency for WFP.

 In addition to addressing this hunger crisis, WFP offers support to the Government of DRC in fighting the second largest and deadliest Ebola Virus Disease (EVD) outbreak globally, that was declared in August 2018.
 It has claimed thousands of lives in North Kivu and Ituri provinces.
 Fatal security incidents and community resistance to Ebola response remain among the key hurdles to ending the outbreak.

 What the WFP is doing to respond to the emergency in the DRC

 EbolaWFP helps reduce the propagation of the Ebola virus by providing food to patients and potentially affected people.
 It also provides crucial logistical services including trucks and planes, which enable responders to reach new or remote outbreak areas quickly.
 WFP also launched school feeding and nutrition programmes to address populations’ needs more holistically and to build trust and positive engagement with them.
 Food assistance is the only non-medical assistance provided to Ebola contacts during their medical observation period, and provides a key incentive in preventing movement of potentially affected people.